SeanTater/uncc2014watsonsim/README.md

 This list isn't exhaustive, but it should be a good overview

 - Search
-  - Text search from Lucene and Indri
+  - Text search from Lucene and Indri (Terrier upcoming)
   - Web search from Bing (Google is in the works)
   - Relational queries using PostgreSQL
-  - Linked Data queries using Jena
+  - Linked data queries using Jena
 - Sources
   - Text from all the articles in Wikipedia, Wiktionary, and Wikiquotes
   - Linked data from DBPedia, used for LAT